jacobkimmel/eleven/README.md

 At the interpreter level, eleven has you manually type out a list of reference genes with proper quoting and commas, &c.
 This can get a little tedious if you have several candidate genes, and typing at the interpreter can be offputting to less technical lab members.

-The easy_eleven script will read a CSV of just gene names, on per line, to eliminate this.
+The easy_eleven script will read a CSV of just gene names, one per line, to eliminate this.
 If you'd like to use the script, prepare a gene list like so:

     Gene1
     Gene2